THE ROSALIND FRANKLIN AWARD FOR ACADEMIC WRITING 2021

 How will the essays be judged?

 All entries will be marked by members of the Biology department, and scored out of 10 in each of the four key areas; scientific content, breadth, relevance and quality of written communication.
 The girl who scores the highest out of 40 shall win the award.
-In the event of a tie, the Headmistress will be asked for her input.
+In the event of a tie, the Head will be asked for his input.

 What are the judges looking for?